The Grants Pass Daily Courier in southern Oregon was targeted by protesters for its three-part campaign-season series, “Out of the Closet.”

 “The first story described what it was like to be gay and living in Josephine County,” Pat Young recounts.
 “The article also focused on the fears that many gays lived with, by opening with this sentence: ‘Along a rural road where a handful of local gays live, fear whispers with the mountain breezes.
 You feel it at the mobile home of Tom Tadlock, whose bedroom wall was blasted by a shotgun in July.’ … Some gays thought a minority of people had taken Measure 9 ‘as an excuse to declare open season on them.’”

-The second piece in the series focused on Jim and Elise Self, a prominent local couple (Jim was a doctor) and their lesbian daughter, Jennifer.
-Describing them as an “all American family,” the article shared details of Jennifer’s coming out process, and how her parents had offered her their full love and support.
+The second piece in the series focused on Jim and Elise Self, a prominent local couple (Jim was a doctor) and their young adult child, Jen, who then identified as a lesbian.
+Describing them as an “all American family,” the article shared details of Jen’s coming out process, and how, as parents, they had offered their full love and support.
+(Today Jen Self, who also goes by Dr. J, connects growing up in Grants Pass during those years to their current work for cultural transformation.)

-The final piece, “Measure 9: Moral or malicious?” offered perspective from both religious conservatives and local LGBTQ folks.
+The final piece in the Daily Courier series, “Measure 9: Moral or malicious?” offered perspective from both religious conservatives and local LGBTQ folks.

 A few days later, according to Pat Young’s summary, the paper “published a front-page story on Lon Mabon and his reasons for sponsoring the measure.”
 Despite this balanced news reporting, the Daily Courier came under immediate fire from Oregon Citizens Alliance (OCA) proponents.
 About two dozen began a picket of the paper.